 The Limitations of UK Visitor Visa Eligibility Requirements

-However, a quick look at the details of UK visitor visa eligibility requirement relating to work, receipt of payment, study, medical treatment and marriage are futuristic in nature.
-Accordingly, an applicant can present no cogent evidence to meet the UK visitor visa eligibility requirements from V 4.5 to 4.10.
-Moreover, the evidence relating to sponsor documents (V 4.3) is supplementary in nature.
-Perhaps, most of the visitors applying for UK tourist visa can’t furnish any sponsor documents.
-Therefore, an applicant can only furnish evidence relating to genuine intentions to visit the UK as per V 4.2.
+Perhaps, UK visitor visa eligibility requirement relating to work, receipt of payment, study, medical treatment and marriage are futuristic in nature.
+Accordingly, an applicant can present no cogent evidence to meet the UK visitor visa eligibility requirements under Paragraph V 4.5 to 4.10 of Appendix V. Moreover, the evidence relating to sponsor documents (V 4.3) is supplementary in nature.
+Apparently, most of the visitors applying for UK tourist visa even can’t furnish any sponsor documents.
+Therefore, an applicant can only furnish evidence relating to genuine intentions to visit the UK as per Paragraph V 4.2 of Appendix V.

 Additional UK Visitor Visa Requirements Child, Medical, Academics